ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

       * 8.5.5 Device::activateAsyncRead() does not throw any exceptions.

 * 9. If one transfer element of a device has seen an exception(*), all other transfer elements of the same device must also be aware of this.
+   * \anchor transferElement_B_9_1 9.1 The transfer element which detects the exception reports it to its TransferElement::exceptionBackend by calling DeviceBackend::setException \ref transferElement_comment_B_9_1 "(*)" (cf. \ref transferElement_B_10_1 "10.1")
-   * 9.1 TransferElements with wait_for_new_data flag
+   * \anchor transferElement_B_9_2 9.2 TransferElements with wait_for_new_data flag
-    * 9.1.1 Each transfer element deactivates asynchronous reads so no further data is pushed into the queue until open() has been called successfully in the backend (*) and Device::activateAsyncRead() has been called
+    * 9.2.1 Each transfer element deactivates asynchronous reads so no further data is pushed into the queue until open() has been called successfully in the backend (*) and Device::activateAsyncRead() has been called
-    * 9.1.2 Exactly one ChimeraTK::runtime_error is pushed into the queue of *each* transfer elements of the backend with wait_for_new_data (*).
-This must happen after 9.1.1. to avoid race conditions.
+    * 9.2.2 Exactly one ChimeraTK::runtime_error is pushed into the queue of *each* transfer elements of the backend with wait_for_new_data (*).
+This must happen after 9.2.1. to avoid race conditions.
-    * 9.1.3 The first data on the queue after the exception is the initial value send when calling Device::activateAsyncRead() (see 8.5.2).
+    * 9.2.3 The first data on the queue after the exception is the initial value send when calling Device::activateAsyncRead() (see 8.5.2).
-    * 9.1.4 The backend must maken sure 9.1.2 is finished before a call to Device::activateAsyncRead() re-activates the asynchonous transfers again (*).
+    * 9.2.4 The backend must make sure 9.2.2 is finished before a call to Device::activateAsyncRead() re-activates the asynchonous transfers again (*).
-   * 9.2 TransferElements without wait_for_new_data
+   * \anchor transferElement_B_9_3 9.3 TransferElements without wait_for_new_data
-     * 9.2.1 Each call to doReadTransferSynchonously() will throw a ChimeraTK::runtime error until open() has been called successfully.
+     * 9.3.1 Each call to doReadTransferSynchonously() will throw a ChimeraTK::runtime error until open() has been called successfully.
-   * 9.3 Write operations will throw  a ChimeraTK::runtime error in doWriteTrasferYyy() until open() has been called successfully.
+   * \anchor transferElement_B_9_4 9.4 Write operations will throw  a ChimeraTK::runtime error in doWriteTrasferYyy() until open() has been called successfully.

+* 10. DeviceBackends
+  * \anchor transferElement_B_10_1 10.1 DeviceBackend::setException() triggers the actions described in \ref transferElement_B_9_2 "9.2", \ref transferElement_B_9_3 "9.3" and \ref transferElement_B_9_4 "9.4"
+    * \anchor transferElement_B_10_1_1 10.1.1 Meta-backends like the LogicalNameMappingBackend delegate this call to all of their target backends
+    * 10.1.2 Further calls to DeviceBackend::setException() have no effect until Device::open() has successfully been called.
+    * \anchor transferElement_B_10_1_3 10.1.3 Application code can call Device::setException() to trigger the exception state \ref transferElement_comment_B_10_1_3 (*)
+  * \anchor transferElement_B_10_2 10.2 TransferElements know which backend to report exceptions to
+    * 10.2.1 TransferElement::exceptionBackend is set when the TransferElement is created by a backend
+    * 10.2.2 Meta-backends like the LogicalNameMappingBackend can replace the exceptionBackend so the exception reporting is re-directed to the meta-backend.

-* 10. TransferGroup
+* 11. TransferGroup
-  * 10.1 TransferGroups are only allowed for TransferElements without AccessMode::wait_for_new_data.
+  * 11.1 TransferGroups are only allowed for TransferElements without AccessMode::wait_for_new_data.
   *  [TODO]

-* 11. ReadAnyGroup [TODO]
+* 12. ReadAnyGroup [TODO]

-* 12. DataConsistencyGroup [TODO]
+* 13. DataConsistencyGroup [TODO]

 ### (*) Comments ###